-- Part 1: 2x Internal Assessment Standards which prepare students for part 2. - Part 2: External Achievement Standard.
+Part 1: 2x Internal Assessment Standards which prepare students for part 2.

+Part 2: External Achievement Standard.
 The development and production of 3x A1 folio boards of related works on a theme chosen by student.

-Computer knowledge is beneficial.
-Previous Art education is an advantage.
-Limited places.
+- Computer knowledge is beneficial.
+Previous Art education is an advantage in any of the following disciplines:

+- Photography

+- Painting

+- Art

+Limited places